ARCHER2-HPC/archer2-website/community/events/ukri-federated-national-compute-services-networkplus/index.md

 Registration for the event is now closed.
 We may consider late registrations for remote attendance and if you would like to be considered please email info@epcc.ed.ac.uk stating that you would like to be considered for remote attendance at the NFCS.

-The draft flexible funding call can be found at [draft Flexible Funding Call ](Flexible Funding Call DRAFT copy.pdf ("PDF of call"))
+The draft flexible funding call can be found at [draft Flexible Funding Call (pdf) ](Flexible Funding Call DRAFT copy.pdf)

 <b>Day 1: Wednesday 5th March </b>
 * 0900 Arrival Tea/Coffee served with Cookies and Pastries